Circuit Design

 C2100µF/25VNichicon UKW audio gradeEmitter bypass.
 Low-ESR is critical — high-ESR cap won't bypass R5 at high audio frequencies.

-C5–C10100nF/63VWIMA MKS2 filmOp-amp supply decoupling — one per supply pin, placed as close as physically possible to IC.
+C5–C8100nF/63VWIMA MKS2 filmOp-amp supply decoupling — one per supply pin, placed as close as physically possible to IC.
+4 total: 2 supply pins per DIP-8 package × 2 packages.

 Potentiometers — Vishay/Spectrol 296 (MIL-PRF-39023)